josevlad/backend-dev-challenge/README.md

 }
 ```

-To solve this issue and have the api deliver a USD->ARS flow, you have to make this request:
+To solve this problem and have the api deliver a USD->ARS and ARS->USD flow, you have to make this request:

 ```
 curl --location --request GET 'http://localhost:8080/api/health?cache=true' \